garystorey/useZodForm/README.md

 type FormSchema = z.infer<typeof schema>
 ```

-Once you have created the schema, create the initial values object for the schema and a submit handler that will receive the data from the form.
+Now, create an `initialValues` object for the schema and a form submit handler that will receive the data from the form.

 ```tsx
 const initialValues: FormSchema = {